tenlhagyal1/Midas/README.md

 ## Project Description:

 MIDAS is a replication of popular Stock Exchanges.

-Idea #1
-It allows users to create an account, login, and buy and sell stocks. (paper trading)
+It allows the user to paper trade and view their favorite stocks.

-Idea #2
-It allows users to create an account and login.
-The application also allows users to view their portfolio and see their current balance.
-The application also allows users to view their transaction history.

 ## Technologies Used